AnupKumarGupta/anupkumargupta.github.io/_posts/2017-08-08-Normal Equation.md

 ---
 layout: post
-title:  "Normal Equation"
+title:  "Normal Equation for Linear Regression"
 excerpt: "A step by step guide for solving the problem of Multivariate Linear Regression, using the Normal Equations..."
 ---

 Hi guys.
 For the last couple of weeks I have been taking an awesome course on `Machine Learning`.

-**
-I have to change this one
- I was going through the topic `Multivariate Linear Regression` where the instructor presented an analytic solution `Normal Equation`.
+I was going through the topic `Multivariate Linear Regression` in which I was introduced `Normal Equation`.
+The instructor presented the equation, but the derivation was left out for some reasons.
+I managed to perform a step-by-step derivation and I am sharing it with you.
+Let's get started

-The derivation of the equation was not discussed, probably due to it was too mathematical.
-Blah blah...

-**

 Let's us assume we are given the `hypothesis function` as: